John Justin: Later career

-Later films included Ken Russell's Savage Messiah (1972), Lisztomania (1975) and Valentino (1977).
+His later films include Ken Russell's Savage Messiah (1972), Lisztomania (1975) and Valentino (1977).

 In 1979, he played the ghoulish lover in the BBC's Christmas ghost story Schalcken the Painter, based on the 1839 story Strange Event in the Life of Schalken the Painter by Sheridan Le Fanu.

 His love was for the stage.
 He called his film career "a mistake".

 Personal life

 Justin was married three times, first to dancer and choreographer Pola Nirenska.
 His second marriage, to actress Barbara Murray, lasted from 1952 to 1964; they had three daughters.
 From 1970 to his death in 2002, he was married to Alison McMurdo.